Ubani Canal

 History

 Auresia decided to build a canal across present-day Negasi to link the Ovestan Sea to the Phasian Ocean after discovering how far inland they could go on the Babukar River.
 The river empties into Abavo Bay at the west end of the Tanga Moji Sea and is navigable for some distance inland.
-Nonetheless, the planned route involved considerable change in elevation and a substantial dug canal distance to connect existing rivers.
+Even so, the planned route involved considerable changes in elevation and a substantial dug canal distance to connect existing rivers.
 The Amministrazione Combinata degli Onorevoli Mercanti Imperiali (Combined Administration of Honourable Imperial Merchants, ACOMI), the Crown enterprise that serves as the nation's sovereign wealth fund, would be responsible for courting and bringing in added domestic and international investment.
 The Compagnia del Canale Ubani was formed to build and operate the planned waterway.
 While the cost and sheer magnitude of the engineering required for the project was exceptional, the world's great powers of the time saw the potential trade benefits.
-Ithrien, for example, was early to support the Auresian effort and other countries, such as Livaria, Anisora, Halland and even Kamura, provided funding from early on.
+Ithrien, for example, was early to support the Auresian effort and other countries, such as Livaria, Anisora, Halland, and even Kamura, provided funding from early on.
+With funding in place, plans were presented to the emperor in late Vetrun of 7562.
+The Senate would pass the Progetto di legge sullo stanziamento del canale Ubani (Ubani Canal Appropriation Bill) on 19 Estorun 7562, and Emshandro III granted Imperial Assent the following day.

 Construction began on the first set of locks in 7563.
 Other work included dredging portions of the Babukar River to ensure the ability of the passage of vessels to the planned maximum draft of 15 m (49.21 ft).
 Building the locks was daunting work, considering the great elevation changes involved, even with a central cut to shave off some 95 m (312 ft) from the total elevation change needed.
 The tropical climate presented impediments to the work, as well, especially in constructing the canal's western portion, the longest man-made portion of the waterway.